 Many smartphones offer support for fast charging technologies.
 By using them, our smartphones can charge a lot quicker than older smartphones could.
 That can only be a good thing considering how fast modern processors have become and how much energy our smartphones need.
-Unfortunately, there are a lot of different fast charging standards used by hardware manufacturers and, while some are compatible with others, others are not.
+Unfortunately, there are a lot of different fast-charging standards used by hardware manufacturers, and while some are compatible with others, some are not.
 If you want to know more about fast charging standards and how are they different from one another, read on:

 How does fast charging work?

-The answer is both simple and complicated: there are more than just one fast charging standards and all of them are different from the others.
+The answer is both simple and complicated: there is more than just one fast-charging standard, and all of them are different from the others.
 However, they also have one thing in common: fast charging sends more electrical current to the battery, and that makes it charge quicker.

-Modern smartphones and tablets usually have charging cables with a USB Type-A connector at one end and various types of USB connectors at the other end. iPhones use Apple's Lightning connector, while Android smartphones use USB Type-C or mini-USB connectors.
-There are even universal cables with all three types of connectors, that fit to all modern smartphones and tablets, like in the picture below.
+Modern smartphones and tablets usually have charging cables with a USB Type-A or Type-C connector at one end and various types of USB connectors at the other end. iPhones use Apple’s Lightning connector, while Android smartphones commonly use USB Type-C nowadays.
+Older ones relied on mini-USB connectors.
+There are even universal cables with all three types of connectors that fit all modern smartphones and tablets, as shown in the picture below.

-Volts measure voltage, Amperes measure the current, and the Watts measure electrical power.
+Volts measure voltage, Amperes measure the current, and Watts measure electrical power.
 Volts multiplied by Amperes equal Watts.
-There's no minimum combo of Volts, Amperes, or Watts to indicate that you have fast charging.
-There is no common factor between them because your smartphone's manufacturer could choose to boost either the voltage or the amperage, or even both, to achieve a higher electrical power.
+There’s no minimum combo of Volts, Amperes, or Watts to indicate that you have fast charging.
+There is no common factor between them because your smartphone’s manufacturer could choose to boost either the voltage or the amperage, or even both, to achieve higher electrical power.
 As you can see in the table above, USB 2.0 and USB 3.0 offer little charging power, and it would take a long time to charge the battery of a modern smartphone using just the default characteristics of the USB technology.
-This is why many smartphones use charging cables that have a USB 3.1 port with a USB Type-C connector, which allows them to use higher voltages and faster-charging technologies.
+This is why USB Power Delivery and other charging standards have been developed.
+Today, most smartphones and tablets support one or another type of fast charging, allowing them to receive more wattage and decreasing the charging time significantly.

 How many fast charging standards are there?

 Although we are thankful that fast charging standards exist, unfortunately, there are many of them, and various hardware manufacturers create and use different versions.
-As we write this article, there are nine different fast charging standards commonly used, although some of them are not exactly "original," as they are based on others made by different companies.
-The most important fast charging standards are USB PD (USB Power Delivery), Qualcomm Quick Charge, Samsung Adaptive Fast Charging, Apple Fast Charging, Huawei SuperCharge, Motorola TurboPower, Oppo Vooc, OnePlus Dash Charge, and MediaTek Pump Express.
+As we write this article, there are tens of different fast-charging standards commonly used, although some of them are not exactly “original,” as they are based on others made by different companies.
+The most important fast charging standards are USB PD (USB Power Delivery), Qualcomm Quick Charge, Samsung Adaptive Fast Charging, Apple Fast Charging, Huawei SuperCharge, Motorola TurboPower, Oppo Vooc, and MediaTek Pump Express.
 For a quick overview of their main specifications, read the table below:

 Now let’s talk a bit of detail about the most common fast charging standards out there: